Louis-7/angular-monaco-languageclient/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

+## Notice

+Only json has been tested with language server.
+I didn't test other language, but it should be similar.
+I will find more language server and put them in this example in future.